Mixed Breed Dogs

 About the Cav-a-Jack

-The Cav-a-Jack is a medium mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Cav-a-Jack is an excellent choice for first-time dog owners.
+The Cav-a-Jack is a cross between the Cavalier King Charles Spaniel and Jack Russell Terrier.
+The Cav-a-Jack is a small mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Cav-a-Jack is an excellent choice for first-time dog owners.
 Typically standing 10 to 17 inches and weighing 13 to 18 pounds, this breed has a life expectancy of 12 to 17 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Cav-a-Jack brings a distinct combination of traits that sets it apart.
 The Cav-a-Jack is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Cav-a-Jack loves being close to its people and forms strong bonds with every member of the household.